offici5l/Firmware-Content-Extractor/README.md

-# Extract Settings APK from ROM
+## Firmware-Content-Extractor

-This GitHub Action extracts the Settings APK from a `.zip` firmware file for most Xiaomi HyperOS devices.
+- GitHub Action 1 : extracts the Settings APK from a `.zip` firmware file for most Xiaomi HyperOS devices.

+- GitHub Action 2 : extracts the boot.img from a `.zip`

-## Usage
+### Usage

 - Fork the repository and trigger the GitHub Action.